Tirzepatide vs Retatrutide 2026: Dual Agonist vs Triple Agonist — Phase 3 Data & Should You Wait? | Luma Health

 Key Fact for 2026: Tirzepatide is FDA-approved and available now (as Zepbound and Mounjaro, and as compounded tirzepatide through licensed telehealth providers).
-Retatrutide is in Phase 3 TRIUMPH trials with no FDA approval expected before 2027–2028 at the earliest.
-Every clinical comparison below reflects trial data, not real-world equivalence for available medications.
+Retatrutide now has three completed Phase 3 readouts (TRIUMPH-4, TRANSCEND-T2D-1, and the pivotal TRIUMPH-1), but as of July 2026 it remains investigational with no NDA filed and no FDA approval — filing is expected Q4 2026 or Q1 2027, with approval realistically in late 2027 at the earliest.

 Quick Comparison: Tirzepatide vs Retatrutide

-Compounded access ✓ Yes — Luma Health $297/mo flat ✗ Not legally available (not on shortage list)
+Compounded access✓ Yes — Luma Health $297/mo flat✗ Not legally available (investigational)

 The Mechanisms: What Each Receptor Does